NCAR/CAM-chem/_sources/examples/functions.rst.txt

 First, you can install functions using the **Vivaldi-A** PyPI package: https://pypi.org/project/vivaldi-a/

-* try this commane to use the package
+* try this command to use the package

  pip install vivaldi_a
 or